zennative/opentelemetry-demo/local-dev/README.md

 ```bash
 k9s --context kind-observability-platform
 ```
 This will open a terminal-based UI where you can see the pods and their status live.
 Wait until all pods are in a Running or Completed state before proceeding.
+This startup process takes several minutes.

 ![k9s running screenshot](./readme-img/k9s-opentelemetry-demo-screenshot-2025-07-10.png)